 Malcolm Hulke allows the story to flow easily and at an enjoyable reading pace.
-He cuts out certain scenes in the book that aren’t necessarily and were sometimes padding out the story.
-This included the repetitive Doctor and Jo getting locked up in prison cells as was the custom in ‘Frontier in Space’.
+He cuts out certain scenes in the book that aren’t necessarily needed and were sometimes padding out the story.
+This included the repetitive Doctor and Jo getting locked up in prison cells as was the custom in ‘Frontier In Space’.

 He also adds in certain new scenes in the book that were never featured in the TV story at all.
-I’m thinking specifically of the interrogation scene made by General Williams to the Doctor and Jo when they’ve been brought back to Earth via the cargo ship and they’re accused for being Draconian spies.
+I’m thinking specifically of the interrogation scene made by General Williams to the Doctor and Jo when they’ve been brought back to Earth via the cargo ship and they get accused for being Draconian spies.

 When I purchased ‘Doctor Who and the Space War’ as a book from Amazon, I also purchased the audiobook on Audible to listen to whilst reading the book.
 The audiobook is read by Geoffrey Beevers.
 When the audiobook was initially released on CD in 2008, it was released as a 4-disc CD set.

 In the audiobook, Geoffrey provides a different range of voices for the characters in the actual story.
-I like his voice impersonations for the Ogrons as well as the Draconians with their hissing tones on the ‘s’s.
+I liked his voice impersonations for the Ogrons as well as the Draconians with their hissing tones on the ‘s’s.
 His impersonations for the Doctor and Jo during the story are pretty reasonable to listen to.

 The voice that Geoffrey gives for the Master is interesting.
 The Master featured in the story is the one played by Roger Delgado.
 I’m not sure if Geoffrey attempted to mimic the tone of Roger Delgado’s performance in the audiobook, but he manages to match the same menace for the voice.